Skip to main content

 • “To add to the historical atmosphere of the 1970s, when you successfully finish a mission, you are rewarded with the Soviet anthem playing.”

-The game offers limited replay value due to its relatively short length, but its high customizability allows for fresh experiences with each playthrough, making it enjoyable to revisit every few years.
+The game offers limited replayability due to its relatively short length, but its high level of customizability allows players to enjoy fresh experiences with each playthrough, making it suitable for occasional returns over the years.

 • “It's possibly a bit too short, so not all that much replay value, but if you play through it once every couple of years, it'll be fresh enough.”